Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 \section{Evolution of Sub-Neptunes}

 In the context of giant planets, assuming that their envelopes are fully adiabatic and homogeneous, eliminates all traces of initial conditions at evolutionary timescales ($\gtrsim$500 Myr) due to efficient adiabatic cooling.
-This means adiabatic models hold no memory of their initial conditions at late ages.
+This means that adiabatic models have no memory of their initial conditions at late times.
 However, the treatment of initial conditions becomes essential when modeling the interior evolution of non-adiabatic and inhomogeneous interiors, such as stably-stratified regions in the Solar System gas and ice giant planets \citep{Nettelmann2013a, Nettelmann2016, Vazan2018, Scheibe2021, Knierim2024, Tejada2025, Sur2025a, Tejada2025b}.
 This implies that inhomogeneous and non-adiabatic interiors may retain some memory of their initial conditions, since the final states are sensitive to them \citep{Tejada2025, Sur2025a, Knierim2025b}.
-The following sections will demonstrate these effects in the sub-Neptune interior.
+The following sections demonstrate these effects in the interior of sub-Neptunes.